feathersjs/feathers/docs/guides/basics/starting.md

 ## What's next?

 In this chapter we created our first Feathers application and a service that allows creating new messages, storing them in memory, and retrieving them.
-We then hosted that service as a REST and real-time API server and used Feathers in the browser to connect to that server and create a website that can send new messages and show all existing messages, with messaging updates showing up in realtime.
+We then hosted that service as a REST and real-time API server and used Feathers in the browser to connect to that server and create a website that can send new messages and show all existing messages in real-time.

 Even though we are using just NodeJS and Feathers from scratch without any additional tools, we didn't write a lot of code.
-In the [next chapter](./generator.md) we will look at the Feathers CLI which can create a similar Feathers application with a recommended file structure.
-We can also use it to add authentication and database connections, all set up for us, automatically.
+In the [next chapter](./generator.md) we will look at the Feathers CLI which can create a similar Feathers application with a recommended file structure, models, database connections, authentication and more.